Backdoor Roth IRA Contributions

 The timing between contribution and conversion is also important.
 Due to the pro-rata rule, any earnings on the nondeductible contribution you made to your traditional IRA could be taxable upon conversion.5 Doing the conversion immediately after you make the contribution can help minimize this risk.

-John is 60 years old and would like to contribute the maximum amount to his Roth IRA, but he is not eligible because he earned more than $200,000 in 2023 and exceeds the income limit for Roth contributions.
-Instead, he creates a backdoor Roth IRA contribution by making a nondeductible contribution of $7,500 to his traditional IRA and then immediately converting that money to his Roth IRA.
+John is 60 years old and would like to contribute the maximum amount to his Roth IRA, but he is not eligible because his income exceeds the 2024 limit for Roth contributions.
+Instead, he creates a backdoor Roth IRA contribution by making a nondeductible contribution of $8,000 to his traditional IRA and then immediately converting that money to his Roth IRA.
 Assuming he doesn’t have any pre-tax money in any other IRAs, this conversion will not trigger any additional taxes.
-However, if John had another traditional IRA with $22,500 of pre-tax money in it, then 75% of his conversion amount (or $5,625) would be taxed as ordinary income.
+However, if John had another traditional IRA with $23,000 of pre-tax money in it, then 75% of his conversion amount (or $6,000) would be taxed as ordinary income.

 Backdoor Roth contributions can be helpful for high-income households.
-Speak with your wealth advisor to understand whether this strategy makes sense for your personal situation and for guidance on how to implement it successfully.
+Speak with your Corient Wealth Advisor to understand whether this strategy makes sense for your personal situation, and to receive guidance on how to implement it successfully.

 4 https://rodgers-associates.com/blog/pro-rata-rule